 - 1. The most vulnerable life history stage of the tri-colored blackbird is during the nesting season when this species gathers in large colonies to breed.
-The survey was conducted outside the avian breeding season (spring, 2015); therefore, prior to impacts, additional surveys are recommended.
+Prior to impacts, additional surveys are recommended.
 If observations of tri-colored blackbirds are made during subsequent surveys, avoidance and minimization measures are recommended. - 2.
 Any construction activities should begin outside of the avian breeding season (September 1 February 28) so as to avoid potential impacts to nesting tri-colored blackbirds or deter tri-colored blackbirds from potentially nesting within or near Prairie Creek.
 If construction activities cannot commence prior to the avian breeding season (March 1 August 31) then a pre-construction survey for tri-colored blackbird nesting colonies shall be conducted no later than fifteen (15) days prior to the start of construction activities by an approved biologist in areas of the Project Area where suitable tri-colored nesting habitat occurs.
 If a tri-colored blackbird nesting colony is observed within 250 feet of the Project Area then Yuba County will be notified and additional avoidance and minimization measures will be implemented.
 If a tri-colored blackbird nesting colony is observed within the Project Area then Yuba County will be notified which will consult with CDFW for further guidance.
 If for any reason construction stops for a period of 10 days or longer within the avian breeding season, an additional tri-colored blackbird nesting colony survey shall be conducted fifteen (15) days prior to the continuation of construction activities.